AlpacaTravel/import-streams/README.md

 This project is currently in a Alpha Preview release.

-A simple tool built to parse YAML or JSON in order to perform powerful stream functions, such as importing data or processing between stages.
+A simple tool that describes streams to process imports or data processing in YAML/JSON.

 ## Getting Started

-Import streams uses a YAML (or JSON) in order to define the import streams.

 Let's start with creating an simple YAML file `stream.yaml` which will pipe a file obtained from this repository to the command line.